2 Chronicles 11:1-13:22 ~ Romans 8:22-39~ Psalm 18:37-50 ~ Proverbs 19:27-29

 Are you who you were?
 Click here to become who you were meant to be!

-Please join us in memorizing and meditating on a verse of Scripture this week: "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."
+Please join us in memorizing and meditating on a verse of Scripture today: "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."
 Romans 8:28 (NIV)

 Comments from You & Questions of the Day: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!